ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 9. Write a function to determine if a given number is prime
  - Check_Prime.cs

+10. Implement an algorithm to determine if a string has all unique characters.
+ - Unique_String.cs

 Please let me know if you find any errors in the solutions.